codeananda/technical_articles/README.md

 The client provided a brief for each article that outlined the title, the main points the article should hit, and the keywords to target.
 I've found that getting on the same page like this before starting writing is the foundation for a long and fruitful writing partnership.
 I thoroughly enjoy writing for Panoply and hope future clients can meet their standards of preparation.

+Here is the review Panoply left me the first time we worked together.

 <img width="680" alt="Panoply Review" src="https://user-images.githubusercontent.com/51246969/131710340-87a83dd4-4a6f-49fe-b65e-6af308e2b520.png">

 ### Links to Published Technical Business Content